JayMartMedia/helpful-resources/README.md

 ## [Quality YouTube Channels](./youtube-channels.md)

-A list of quality YouTube channels around the computer science industry and general CS topics
+A list of quality YouTube channels around the computer science industry and general CS topics-->